DomnSpace/Marco-Polo-UNPier-Humanitarian-Corridor/README.md

 ## Viewing the Document

 Open `Marco Polo UN Pier.html` in any modern web browser to view the complete document with enhanced diagrams and interactive elements.
+Also hosted at https://domnspace.github.io/Marco-Polo-UNPier-Humanitarian-Corridor

 ---